 - Use the MIRR formula to compute the final return rate.

-Luckily, you don’t have to manually compute this—just use a modified internal rate of return calculator or an internal rate of return formula calculator to get results instantly.
+The calculation of the internal rate of return does not require manual work because you can use either a modified internal rate of return calculator or an internal rate of return formula calculator to obtain instant results.

-Tools like the MIRR Calculator with WACC and MIRR Calculator Discount Rate handle it for you.
+Users can benefit from automated calculations using the MIRR Calculator with WACC and the MIRR Calculator Discount Rate.

 How Does the MIRR Calculator Work?